Welcome to the Whitley Bay U3A

 At other times you will be free to take part in the group activities held at various times and in diverse places.
 These groups are central to the organisation, and if you don’t join one or more (though there is no compulsion) you will not derive the full benefit of your membership.

 The groups are run by leaders well informed in their chosen subject, and in many groups members will be welcome to share their own knowledge and experiences.
 Groups cover indoor and outdoor interests, cultural and otherwise, while social events also feature on the calendar.
 It is within these smaller groups that many new friendships are made.

-A wide fellowship: The Whitley Bay U3A, which celebrated its 20th anniversary last year, has a convivial membership of 320 presently.
+A wide fellowship: The Whitley Bay U3A, which is celebrating its 25th anniversary this year, has a convivial membership of 320 presently.
 And remember, in joining Whitley Bay U3A, whose members come from all over North Tyneside, you will be part of an even wider fellowship.
 In the Northumbria Regional U3A alone there are 49 other groups with possibly more to follow, and beyond that a Third Age Trust National and International movement flourishes.
 The organisation holds many national and regional events as well as local ones.